V-Kleio/Tubes1_Tank-Top/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project showcases four distinct bots developed for **Robocode Tank Royale** version 0.30, each implementing different **greedy algorithms** to optimize their combat strategies.
-The bots—**PNIS Bot, ASSBot, ASUBot, and Obi-Wan Tanknobi**—demonstrate various approaches to movement, targeting, and decision-making in a competitive AI-driven environment.
+The bots—**PNIS Bot, ASSBot, ASUBot, and Obi-Wan Tanknobi**—demonstrate various approaches to movement, targeting, and decision-making in a competitive environment.

 ## Bots Overview
 - **PNIS Bot**: Uses **predictive aiming** and **adaptive movement** to efficiently track and engage enemies, balancing offensive and defensive strategies.